Phalcode/gamevault-docs/docs/client-docs/how-to-use.md

 If you want to change the data, profile picture, or background image of your User:

-1. Navigate to the Community Tab and select your Profile.
+Click your User Icon on the top left corner, then locate and click on the Settings Icon in the top right corner, and a popup will appear.

-2. Locate and click on the Settings Icon in the top right corner.
+- Under **Edit Images**, you can select/paste/drop an image or paste a URL for different avatar or background image.
-3. A popup will appear, where you can edit your user's data or select/paste/drop an image or paste a URL for a different profile picture or background image.
+- Under **Edit Details**, you can change the data of your user.

 If you have the `ADMIN` role or higher on your GameVault server, you can do the same for all other user profiles in the Admin Dashboard.